Vadfoss: Location

-Vadfoss was a train station on the now defunct Kragerø Line that transported primarily lumber and passengers.
-In 1989, the whole line south of Sannidal Station was torn up in order to make way for the new main road.
+Vadfoss historically had a train station along the now defunct Kragerø Line that primarily transported lumber and passengers.
+In 1989, the whole line south of Sannidal Station in Kil was torn up in order to make way for the new main road.
 Elements of the rail line still remain however, including the bridge across the river and the original station building from 1927, which is now used as a visitor center and bus depot.